Wondering why everyone just keeps blabbing on about the need for travel insurance?

 Are you on the fence about getting insurance for your next trip?

 Well, I know it can be confusing!
 I’ve been living a life of travel since 2012 and learned a thing or two about the need for travel insurance.
-The truth is that it can be a real life-saver at times, but there may also be specific situations in which it isn’t quite so indispensable.
+The truth is that it can be a real life-saver at times, but there may also be specific situations in which it may not be absolutely neccessery.

-In this no-nonsense FAQ, I’ll share with you my tips and advice.
+In this FAQ, I’ll share with you my tips and advice.

 Answers in this guide: